marcobacis/marcobacis.github.io/content/blog/load-balancer-rust-2/index.md

 publishdate: 2024-05-22
 tags: ["meetup", "open source", "rust", "load balancer", "system programming"]
 comments: true
+summary: "This is the second part of the \"Build your own load balancer in rust\" series!
+In this post, we'll see how to implement a round-robin policy, to forward our requests to multiple backends."
 ---

+{{< series key="load-balancer-rust" index="1" >}}

 Hi  👋 welcome to a new post!
 This is the second part of the series "Let's build a Load Balancer in rust".